 Next, it was time to decide what types of problems our character could have…all the while making sure that these problems fit in with what we already had created.
 We pulled Fish in a Tree back into the mix and talked about how Ally and her problems were directly related to other characters (Shay), and her own dislikes and traits (her unwillingness to ask for help).
 We created a few situations for Danny, then students went off to work on designing some perfect problems for their characters and secondary characters.

-As our stories began to take shape, I knew I wanted to get a little bit more background information for the students so we dug into a few books we had read looking for setting clues.
-I wanted them to continue thinking of this idea that authors “give hints” without just TELLING the reader…and then we started creating a chart to brainstorm ideas for the setting of “the ballpark”–and how to come up with descriptive words and phrases that could help a reader know we are there without really telling them.
+As our stories took shape, I wanted to get a little bit more background information for the students so we dug into a few books we had read looking for setting clues.
+I wanted them to continue thinking of this idea that authors “give hints” without just TELLING the reader…and then we created a chart to brainstorm ideas for the setting of “the ballpark”–and how to come up with descriptive words and phrases that could help a reader know we are there without really telling them.

 They had SO much fun…and got better and better as our sharing continued.
 When we were finished?
 Off to our writer’s notebook to start creating our settings!